Servicerobotics-Ulm/Open62541CppWrapper/README.md

 This step assumes that you have built and installed the **open62541** base library as described above.
 The following instructions have been tested on **Ubuntu 18.04 x64**.

 First, you have to clone this repository to your local comuter.
-To do so, open a new terminal an execute this comman:
+To do so, open a new terminal an execute this command:

 ```sh
 $ git clone https://github.com/Servicerobotics-Ulm/Open62541CppWrapper.git